ÅÝܽ¶ÌÊÓƵ

 What should you do if you discover a personal data breach?

-Any personal data breach, however minor, must be reported immediately to the Data Protection Officer.
+Any personal data breach, however minor, must be reported immediately to the Data Protection Officer (DPO).
 This is so the matter can be assessed and we can take steps to limit the impact of a breach where possible.
 If you’re not sure if something is a breach, please still report it immediately.

 Click HERE to report a breach or a suspected breach